Rouhani: Expansion of ties with neighboring states – Iran’s top priority (UPDATE 2)

 He also said Iran and Azerbaijan have taken significant steps towards the expansion of bilateral ties.

 Bilateral ties between Iran and Azerbaijan in the fields of economy and diplomacy have witnessed positive and constructive developments, Rouhani added.

 The efforts made with an aim to expand trade and economic ties between Tehran and Baku, the MoUs on customs cooperation, selling power, linking railways of the two countries, building and getting use of dams as well as power plants of Khodafarin and Qizqalasi are notable, he said.

-He further said the ties between Iran and Russia are on the right track and have enjoyed good progress in the last two years.
+He further said that the ties between Iran and Russia are on the right track.

-The Iranian president further proposed to hold the next trilateral meeting in Tehran.
+The Iranian president further offered to hold the next trilateral meeting in Tehran.

-Rouhani further referred to terrorism, extremism and foreign inference as the main challenges faced by the region.
+Rouhani referred to terrorism, extremism and foreign inference as the main challenges faced by the region.